Impacted by the Federal Shutdown? Get Resources and Support

 Community Cooling Centers

-*All senior centers and HABC cooling centers will not be open on city holidays.
+*All BCHD Senior Centers and HABC cooling centers will NOT be open on city holidays.

-Additional cooling centers may be opened during extended heat events.
-Please call 311 before leaving home for the latest cooling center hours and information.
+Additional cooling centers may be opened during extended periods of heat.
+Before leaving home, please call 311 for the latest information on cooling center hours.

 Libraries as Cool Air Spaces

-Residents are also encouraged to visit open Pratt Library locations during normal business hours to seek relief from the heat.
+Residents are also encouraged to visit open Enoch Pratt Free Library locations during normal business hours to seek relief from the heat.
+Bottled water will NOT be available at these locations.
+Hours by site may vary.
+Please call your local library branch or 311 to verify the library's status and hours of operation.

 During periods of extreme heat, the Baltimore City Health Department recommends City residents: